 Next, our ecological focus for the site will be turned towards restoration of other habitats, including wetlands, wildflower meadows and heathlands, as well as further wildlife surveying.

 Thanks to funding from Scottish Natural Heritage, we are running a three-year Natural Connections programme of events to 2016, connecting people with the cultural, historical and ecological heritage of the site.
-See our Volunteering [LINK] and Events [LINK] pages for further details and upcoming activities.
+See our Events page for upcoming activities.